Aurora12/nginx-docker-setup/README.md

 # What's this about

-These are setups for local development
+These are setups for local development.

+The scripts expect `docker` command to be available on command line.
+Use `docker --version` to make sure it is.

+Tested on macOS 11.6 and [Docker 20.10.8](https://docs.docker.com/desktop/mac/install/).

 Each setup contains a `NAME` file, an Nginx config, and bash scripts to start and stop the container.